LucasAndria/tours-mada-statics-files/README.md

 # tours-mada-statics-files
 This is a simple express server that can serve static files.
+Used for this webapp https://tours-mada.deta.dev/.

 ## To create your own
 if you want to setup you own server for static files.